lunjon/snippetls/README.md

 ```

 ### Global snippets
-Global snippets are support via the `global.kdl` file.
+These are snippets that are included no matter the file type.
+They must be defined in a file called `global.kdl`.
 That is,
 create a file called `global.kdl` and these snippets will be available no matter
 the file type.